257th Judicial District Court of Harris County Texas

 257th Judicial Court Of Harris County Texas

-257th Judicial District Court of Harris County Texas is located on the 6th floor of the Harris county family law center at 1115 Congress Houston, Texas.
-Judge Warne is the presiding Judge and Judge Patterson is her associate.
+257th Judicial District Court of Harris County Texas is located at 201 Caroline, 16th Floor Houston, Texas 77002 as of June 2, 2014.
+Judge Judy Warne is the presiding Judge and Judge Patterson is her associate.
 You can find information about your case from the district clerk at http://www.hcdistrictclerk.com/Common/Default.aspx.
 You can find contact information for the court on the court’s website at http://www.justex.net/Courts/FAMILY/FAMILYCourt.aspx?crt=54.
 This court hears divorces cases and other family law matters to include child protective services cases, contempt action, suit affecting the parenting child relationship, and adoptions in Houston, Texas.
 Judge Warne took over after Judge Motheral retired in 2004.
 Judge David Farr was the associate for Judge Motheral and worked for a time with Judge Warne.

 Appearing before the Court